SukhontharatW/SukhontharatW/README.md

 ================================================================================================================================================

 * 🌍 I am a Software Engineer, based in Korat, Thailand.
+* 👩🏻‍💻 I have 9-year experience coding for Hard Disk Drive manufacturer, I am currently looking for gainning my career in Web Development.
+* 🤍 I want to create beautiful things to this world.
 * ✉️  You can contact me at [sukhontharat.w@gmail.com](mailto:sukhontharat.w@gmail.com)

 ### Skills